Lenflammeur/alpaca_trade/README.md

 # Automated Stock Trading Application with AWS

-This project is an automated stock trading application that uses a simple moving average crossover strategy to place trades.
+This project is an automated stock trading application that uses a pair trading strategy to place trades.
 The application is dockerized and deployed on AWS ECS/EKS, with scheduled runs managed by AWS EventBridge.
 It also uses AWS SNS for sending trade notifications.

 ## Project Structure